-You've taken the time to create a Last Will and Testament.
+Congratulations, you've taken the time to create a Last Will and Testament.
+A will has no value if it can't be found!
 Now, make sure your loved ones can find it when necessary.
 Once you’ve written your will and secured its location, entering the information to our national database is simple and secure.

 Thousands of Attorneys, Health Officials, Senior Organizations, and the Private Sector register Last Wills in The U.S. Will Registry.

 Registering your will is an incredibly easy process.
-The U.S. Will Registry documents the digital or physical location of your will, as well as the contact information of an attorney and financial institution.
+The U.S. Will Registry documents the digital or physical location of your will, as well as the a list of those who will have permission to view your registration.
 Additionally, it stores information regarding other end-of-life documents.

 Once registration is complete, you will receive a certificate you can share with your family that shows you are registered.
 This also allows you to keep the contents of your will private until after your passing.